Strategery wins 2nd place for the 2007 Round The Island regatta

 We finished the race at 4:38 in the morning, making our time on Wigston and the modified 27.
 Scott and I left for the house after parking the boat and seeing those boats finish.
 The happiest crew in the world as we thought we had won the Round the Island Race.
 This was the first time around for each member of the crew and we were elated.
 We woke up early Saturday morning, which was really later Saturday morning as most people go to sleep before 5:30 which is when I usually wake up each day to head off to work.
 Craig had the disappointing news for the team.
 Russ Kincaid slipped in during the night finishing only forty two minutes behind us.
 We had to beat him by forty eight minutes.
 During a three hour nap we went from champions to also ran.
 Congratulations to Russ, the Bastard!

-Being smart sailors like we are, we all said we would never sail another Round the Island race again.
-So smart in fact, that next year we’re going to kick some ass!
+all said we would never sail another Round the Island race again.
+So smart in

-Tom R. Garner
+Tom R.

-One Tired SOB
+One Tired

 GREAT BAY RACE - June 17, 2006